Discounts, disregards and exemptions on council tax

 Backdating for discounts, disregards and exemptions

-If the council tries to limit the backdating in this way, first try to resolve the issue with them.
+If the feel the council's policy on backdating is unfair, first try to resolve the issue with them.
 If this doesn’t work, contact the Valuation Tribunal to appeal (see Other resources).
 You must do this within two months of the council’s decision.

 If an application for a discount, disregard or exemption is refused, and you are unhappy with the decision, you can make an appeal to your local authority.
 If this is refused, you have a further right of appeal to the Valuation Tribunal in England or Wales.
 This must be done within two months of receiving the decision.